The calculus of Duistermaat's triple index: Existence and uniqueness of the Duistermaat index

-\begin{remark} This is not the same as the definition of $\iD$ given in \cite{Dui_am76,ZhoWuZhu_fmc18}, which requires choosing an arbitrary fourth Lagrangian plane.
-However, since that definition satisfies the axioms given in \Cref{def:Dui_index}, it must agree with the index defined by \eqref{eq:Dui_via_Q}.
+\begin{remark} This is more direct than the definition of $\iD$ given in \cite{Dui_am76,ZhoWuZhu_fmc18}, which requires choosing an arbitrary fourth Lagrangian plane.
 One benefit of equation \eqref{eq:Dui_via_Q} is that $\iD$ is evidently a symplectic invariant.
-This definition is not optimal for practical computations, however, since $\Qform$ is defined on an $3n$-dimensional space.
+This definition is not optimal for practical computations, however, since $\Qform$ is defined on a $3n$-dimensional space.
 One also notices a lack of symmetry caused by the $\dim \cL_1\cap\cL_3$ term.
-Both of these concerns are addressed by a more practical (and more symmetric) formula given in \Cref{prop:Dui_via_R} below. \end{remark}
+Both of these concerns are addressed by a more practical (and more symmetric) formula \eqref{eq:Dui_index_gen} for the index given in Proposition~\ref{prop:Dui_via_R} below. $\Diamond$\end{remark}

 Before proving the theorem, we recall that any $n$-dimensional subspace $ \cM \subset \C^n \oplus \C^n$ can be described by a \term{frame}, which is an injective linear operator